adrem42/Copilot-for-FSLabs/topics/flows.md

 #### Trigger:

 ##### voice_control = 1:

-Say 'Brake check' during taxi with the ground speed  below 3 knots
+Say 'Brake check' during taxi with the ground speed  below 3 knots<br><br>
 ##### voice_control = 0:
 The first brake application during taxi with the ground speed below 3 knots
 ___
 Note: you can do the checks above in any order.